 Lets have a little fun and show you just how small 10 mm is, courtesy of Uncle Abe

-When we measured the depth of the pocket on this tooth it was obvious from the bleeding and the depth of the probe that Socrates has Grade II periodontal disease.
+When we measured the depth of the pocket on this tooth it was obvious from the bleeding and the depth of the probe that periodontal disease is present and a radiograph is needed

 If we think the bone loss seen on the radiograph is manageable, and the gum pocket is not too large, we can place a long acting local antibiotic, called Doxirobe®, under the gumline.
 This will continually kill the bacteria causing the gingivitis.
 The ultimate goal is to save the tooth from advanced periodontal disease and the need to remove a rotten tooth.
 If the problem is too advanced for this treatment, we will remove the tooth.